cfcuadrac/marketing-data-project/README.md

 # marketing-data-project

-This data project is based on a data-set that contains real data from a company called **Olist** which is a virtual market place in Brazil.
+This project is based on a real world dataset from Olist, a leading virtual marketplace in Brazil that connects small and medium sized businesses to customers nationwide.

-In this data set we can see the whole process, it includes the top of the funnel as well as the bottom of the funnel.
-Since the lead is first being contacted until the lead is won.
+The dataset captures the entire sales funnel, from the moment a lead first engages with Olist’s marketing efforts (top of the funnel) to the point when that lead becomes a closed deal (bottom of the funnel).
+This provides a complete view of the customer acquisition journey from first contact to deal won, allowing for in depth analysis of conversion rates, sales performance, and lead characteristics.

+In this project, I will analyze the data to uncover patterns, identify bottlenecks, and generate actionable insights that could help optimize both marketing and sales strategies.

 The 4 business questions I want to answer with this data set are the following:
   1. Which marketing origins produce the highest conversion rate to closed deals?